 The big takeaway from the trials in the Stinson block is the increase in yield and absence of bacterial canker.

 “The yield on this block increased from 2 tons to 8 tons per acre,” Mike said.

-He had been intending to pull out the entire block because of bacterial canker 3 years ago, and at this point there is no bacterial canker anywhere in the block.
+He had intended to pull out the entire block because of bacterial canker three years ago.
+At this point there is no bacterial canker anywhere in the block.